purepelmen/NativeMonoEmbedded-App/README.md

 # NativeMonoEmbedded-App
 This is a fully-working template of a project embedding Mono Runtime (the modern one, Mono CLR) which allows you to write both crossplatform C++ and C# code for Windows, Linux, and Android.

+## Use cases
+You can use this template if you want to avoid using **.NET MAUI** or **.NET for Android**.
+As this also allows you to directly edit how you embed, start and control the runtime, you can use it whenever you need full control (and the access to Mono API), or when you need very minimal .NET embedded apps.

+It also a good project where you can look, inspect, and understand how you can embed and start the modern .NET Mono runtime on different platforms.
+Docs and comments can additionally help you.

 ## Structure
 Everything is pretty simple.
 There are two main projects: `NativeApp.Shared` and `Assembly-Main`.